mainettis/darksun/docs/workflow.md

 This command will convert, compile, pack and install a module file into your modules folder.
 This will make it available immediately to the toolset when you open it.
 If you're given the option to open the module via a folder tree, take that option.
 If you've [updated your repository](#updating-your-forked-repository), this module file will be the most current module we're using.

 #### Errors
 It is possible that you could receive some script compilation errors during the build process.
 If you're not working on scripts, this shouldn't be happening, so please contact @tinygiant on the Dark Sun discord with the error information (screenshot of the output is preferred) and we'll get it fixed.
 If you are working on scripts, fix your errors and re-attempt.
 If you are getting compilation errors you don't understand or can't otherwise resolve, please see the [questions](#questions) for contact information.
+Script compilation errors will not keep you from working on non-script resources, so if you don't get an answer, continue your workflow and we'll get it fixed as soon as we can.

 ## Adding Content

 #### Toolset

-After installing the module and attempt to open the module in the toolset, you will be given the option to open the `.mod` file or open the folder directory as a module.
+After installing the module and attempting to open the module in the toolset, you will be given the option to open the `.mod` file or open the folder directory as a module.
 In order for the unpack process to work correctly, **you must opt to open the folder directory as a module**.
 Beyond that, I can't give you a lot of direction here.
 If you're adding content via the toolset, then do your thing and save your work when you're done.

 #### Other Files